-Jacob Wobbrock, Andrew Ko, Julie Kientz
+Jacob Wobbrock, Amy Ko, Julie Kientz

 Most academic units primarily either "describe things" or "invent things."
 They are either Einstein or Edison.
 Very few are Pasteur, who did both .
 But as the recent article by Gary Olson and Jonathan Grudin entitled "The Information School Phenomenon" made clear, this is exactly what dozens of emerging information schools (iSchools) across the world propose to do.
 So what, then, should information school faculty look like?
 What should the core competency of iSchools be?
 What is it exactly that iSchools do?
 What should they do?
 As three junior faculty at a top-ranked iSchool poised to lead the affectionately termed "iMovement," we have been discussing these questions since our first days on the job.
 We all know how vital first impressions are, and we'd like to share a few of our own.